skoolkid/skoolkit/sphinx/source/asm.rst

   c49152 LD A,(HL)

-If the ``@ignoreua`` directive were not present, a warning would be printed (during the rendering phase) about the entry description containing an address (32768) that has not been converted to a label.
+If the ``@ignoreua`` directive were not present, a warning would be printed about the entry description containing an address (32768) that has not been converted to a label.

 To apply the directive to a register description section::